zh7117/cross_wall/README.md

-crate socks proxy server on ubuntu and centos
+create socks proxy server on ubuntu and centos